verifa/website/src/posts/keep-your-pipelines-simple.md

 Here’s my three rules to keep my pipelines more manageable and my colleagues sane:

-- Minimize dependencies on plugins and libraries
+1. Minimise dependencies on plugins and libraries
-- Keep build logic out of the pipeline
+2. Keep build logic out of the pipeline
-- Limit layers of abstraction
+3. Limit layers of abstraction

-### Minimize dependencies on plugins and libraries
+### 1. Minimise dependencies on plugins and libraries

 Many platforms offer plugins or tool integrations that make it seductively easy to configure and run your tools for you.
 However, the flip side of that particular coin is often forgotten.
 For each plugin or custom action you use, you increase platform lock-in, introduce a new dependency, introduce a new attack vector, and add another build step you can’t run locally.